equivalent/equivalent.github.io/_posts/til/2020-06-04-run-script-as-a-activejob-sidekiq-job.md

 ---
 layout: til_post
-title:  "Run script as a ActiveJob (Sidekiq) job"
+title:  "Run Rails script as an ActiveJob job"
 categories: til
 disq_id: til-75
 ---

+> ...or how to run Ruby on Rails script as a Sidekiq job, delayed_job job, ...

 How do you run scripts on your production Ruby on Rails server ?

-In most small/medium projects it's enough just to `ssh`  to server and run `rake` task with a script.
+In most small/medium projects it's enough just to `ssh`  to a server and run `rake` task with  the script.

 > or just do `heroku run rake mytask` if you are on Heroku

 But :

-* What if you have loadbalanced environment where the node running the long running script may get removed?
+* What if you have loadbalanced environment where the node/vm/container running the long running script may get removed?
 * What if your DevOps dude configured the `ssh` timeout to be just couple of minutes ?
 * What if your DevOps configured your stack so that you are not able to `ssh` to production in first place ?

-And even if none of the above apply to you, what if you have couple of hundred thousand records that the script needs to update?
+And even if none of the above apply to you: what if you have couple of hundred thousand records that the script needs to update couple of hours?
 Will you wait till the `rake` task finish ?

 ## Solution

-Create a [ActiveJob](https://guides.rubyonrails.org/active_job_basics.html) job that will process individual records (e.g.: `FxSingleJob`).
+Create a [ActiveJob](https://guides.rubyonrails.org/active_job_basics.html) job that will process individual records (`FxSingleJob` in an example bellow).
-In order to call it introduce another ActiveJob job (e.g.:`FxJob`)  that will enqueue those records in the first place.
+In order to call it introduce another ActiveJob job (`FxJob` in an example bellow)  that will enqueue those records in the first place.

 This way you will just ssh to server, run `bin/rails c` and run `FxJob.perform_later` (or create rake task that will trigger it as `perform_later`)

-Point is that you want to exist soon as possible from the `ssh` connection so that Worker takes the job
+Point is that you want to exist soon as possible from the `ssh` connection so that Worker takes over and do a chunk of a script as a job

 > Don't forget that you want to keep your ActiveJobs (background jobs) small so they execute and exit as soon as possible.